curateteaching/digitalpedagogy/keywords/blogging.md

 * Copy of Artifact: Blog hosted on University website on the Wordpress platform.
 As of 2/21/2016 student work is publicly viewable.
 * Creator and Affiliation: Mark Sample, Davidson College

 This is a straightforward blogging assignment, with ten 400-500 word posts over the semester.
 Prompts are simple and rooted in each week's reading.
 Posts are graded on a four point scale.
 Sample has developed this rubric over time; his approach to evaluation involves walking the class through examples of exceptional student work, giving periodic feedback via comments, and assigning a self-evaluation via "meta" post halfway through the term.

 This type of assignment is easily adaptable to various course environments.
 The rubric and grading methodology is also one that an instructor new to blogging could adopt with confidence.
-One thing to consider about any blog, and to which Sample alludes, is that this type of assignment involves a significant amount of writing: ten posts are worth 20% of the grade: approximately 5,000 words over the course of the semester equals a 10-12 page essay.  <—GREAT RATIONALE THAT TIES TO THE STATEMENT
+One thing to consider about any blog, and to which Sample alludes, is that this type of assignment involves a significant amount of writing: ten posts are worth 20% of the grade: approximately 5,000 words over the course of the semester equals a 10-12 page essay.

 ### Title of Artifact: "Tools, Techniques & Culture"
 ![screenshot](images/blogging-Sayers-description.png)